kiboschool/course-intro-to-data-science/src/lessons/model-evaluation/model-selection-assignment.md

 **NOTE!**

-- This is a group assignment with maximum of 3 people in a group.
+- This is an individual assignment.
-- Explore as much as you can with this assignment.
-Hence, don't limit yourself to just the hints.
+- Be ready to do additional googling to complete this exercise, if necessary.
+- Feel free to explore, experiment, and ask questions if you encounter any challenges.
 </aside>

 ## House Price Prediction Model
 In this assignment, you will have the exciting opportunity to build a cool regression model that predicts house prices.
 As a data scientist, your task is to analyze a dataset containing various features of houses and their corresponding prices.
-By harnessing the power of machine learning, you will develop a model that can ACCURATELY estimate house prices based on the given features.
+By harnessing the power of machine learning, you will develop a model that can ACCURATELY estimate house prices based on the given features and EVALUATE the model.

 > **Task**: Build a regression model to predict house prices based on various features and evaluate the model using multiple evaluation metrics.